 However, Social Warfare allows me to choose the specific image that I want people to share on Pinterest, Facebook and Twitter, along with a pre-written description.
 Click to share this post on Pinterest to see the hidden image!

-You can do this without a plugin by adding a hidden image in your post, but Social Warfare makes it super easy to optimize my social shares.
+You can do this without a plugin by adding a hidden image in your post, but Social Pug makes it super easy to optimize my social shares.
 It also includes a ton of other great features like “Click to Tweet” and analytics, plus I think the share buttons look pretty and fit my brand.

 6. Ditch the strategies that are not showing your desired results